ericsonga/APCSAReview/_sources/Conditionals/CondParsonsPractice.rst

 .. parsonsprob:: ch5ex9muc
    :noindent:

    The main method in the following class should print if your name starts with a vowel or not.
-But, the blocks have been mixed up and includes <b>an extra block</b> that isn't needed in the solution.
-Drag the needed blocks from the left and put them in the correct order on the right.
+But, the blocks have been mixed up.
+Drag the blocks from the left and put them in the correct order on the right.
 Click the <i>Check Me</i> button to check your solution.</p>
    -----
    public class Test1
    {